 example.com.
 Click Continue.

-Backend Server: Specify the protocol for the backend server – HTTP or HTTPS, then specify its IP address or Hostname and port.
+Specify the protocol for the backend server – HTTP or HTTPS, then specify its public IP address or Hostname and port that resolve to the public IP address.
 This is typically the current IP Address or hostname associated with the DNS domains you entered in step 1.

 Click Test Connection to ensure that Barracuda WAF-as-a-Service can connect to the backend server.
 When you have successfully tested the connection, click Continue.